 4. Start the transcription process

-Your video transcription will be ready in a matter of minutes thanks to our high-speed AI software.
-Make yourself a cup of tea, sit back and relax, and we'll send you a notification when your transcription is complete.
+Your video transcript will be ready in a matter of minutes thanks to our high-speed AI software.
+Make yourself a cup of tea, sit back and relax, and we'll send you a notification when transcription is complete.

 Doing it yourself is one way of getting a free transcription, but whether it's a truly free option depends on the value you put on your own time!
 YouTube's automatic captioning is a free service too, however, it isn't the most reliable service in terms of accuracy.

-With Transcribe, you can enjoy the first 15 minutes of transcription time for free, so if your video is on the shorter side then this could work out as an entirely free option.
-Once you've used this time up and seen for yourself whether our service meets your needs, additional credit can be bought for $5 an hour, or save money by buying 10 hours for just $35.
-Alternatively, upgrade to our PRO service for $10 a month, and you'll receive 5 hours of transcription time a month (that's two feature length films!).
+With Transcribe, you can enjoy the first 30 minutes of transcription time for free, so if your video is on the shorter side then this could work out as an entirely free option.
+Once you've used this time up and seen for yourself whether our service meets your needs, additional credit can be bought for $5/hour, or save money by buying 10 hours for just $30.
+Alternatively, upgrade to our PRO service for $14.99/month, and you'll receive an additional 5 hours of transcription time each month (that's two feature-length films!).

 Want to make your YouTube videos more accessible, boost your rankings and expand your reach?
 Learn how to transcribe YouTube videos with our helpful guide.